 Several of the measures currently in use in the Star Ratings program reflect performance only for patients with Medicare fee-for-service plans.
 This limits stakeholders' view of performance on those measures for those using other forms of insurance.
 With the growing popularity of Medicare Advantage, particularly in some areas of the country, a limited picture of quality results for Medicare patients, too.
 In the future, the Star Ratings program should strive to represent the full consumer and patient population served by a hospital rather than only the Medicare fee-forservice population.
-In the near-term, CMS should work towards including Medicare Advantage encounter data in its calculations of claimsbased measures.
+To the extent CMS continues to collect Medicare Advantage encounter data and can validate the data as complete and accurate for calculating quality measures, CMS should work towards including Medicare Advantage encounter data in its calculations of claims-based measures.
 Continued efforts should also be undertaken to align measures with private payers.
-In order to align with the next generation of measurement.
-CMS should consider a multistakeholder effort to identify and prioritize a set of e-specified measures to assess performance of U.S. hospitals.
+In order to align with the next generation of measurement, CMS should consider a multistakeholder effort to identify and prioritize a set of e-specified measures to assess performance of U.S. hospitals.